Inquiry Question

 Fertilisation, implantation, hormonal control of pregnancy and birth

-While sex determination is genetically controlled, the regulation of reproduction in mammals is largely coordinated by hormones.
+While sex determination is genetically controlled, regulating reproduction in mammals is largely coordinated by hormones.
 Both the brain and the reproductive system are involved in this regulation.

 Spermatogenesis